-Note that required data sets are to be submitted 90 days before the end of the period of performance.
+Note that required data sets are to be submitted on, or before, the end of the period of performance.

-Letters of cooperation/support or administrative agreements from organizations collaborating in the project, such as law enforcement and correctional agencies (if applicable).
+• Letters of cooperation/support, Memoranda of Understanding (MOUs), or administrative agreements from organizations collaborating in the project, such as law enforcement and correctional agencies (if applicable).